keptn/enhancement-proposals/text/0018-simplify-installer.md

 ## Future possibilities

 * The split of `KEPTN_DOMAIN` and `INGRESS_HOSTNAME_SUFFIX` will allow a separation of control-plane and delivery-plane in the future.
-* The fact that api/bridge are no longer relying on a specific ingress gateway will allow easier switching of services meshes/ingress gateways in the future (e.g., linkerd, traefic, nginx-ingress)
+* The fact that api/bridge are no longer relying on a specific ingress gateway will allow easier switching of services meshes/ingress gateways in the future (e.g., linkerd, traefik, nginx-ingress)
 * api/bridge could be exposed via the same service endpoint (by re-configuring `api-gateway-nginx`), therefore only requiring a single LoadBalancer